Event Member Defined

 - Request additional insured certificates for your one event as needed using our online request form.
 Additional insurance certificate requests are only accepted using the online form.
 Please do not contact the RRCA or Star Insurance by email to request a certificate.

-- Attest to having read the Guidelines for Safe Events and the Race Director Code of Ethics
+- Attest to having read the Guidelines for Safe Events, Understanding Music Licensing, and the Race Director Code of Ethics

 - Review the Working with Charities information in the Resources for Event Directors section